gabrield03/cs163/docs/project-doc.md

 				- Single-Step Prediction:
 					The single-step LSTM model forecasted energy consumption one month ahead for each region.
 It was trained using data from the previous 12-month data window to account for seasonal trends.
 The performance was evaluated using Mean Absolute Error (MAE).
-					For San Jose, the test MAE was 0.739, and for San Francisco, the test MAE was 0.906.

 				- Multi-Step Prediction:
 					- The multi-step LSTM model was also trained on the preceding 12 months of data but it predicted energy consumption for the next 12 months.